 Overall, start by making about 30 percent of your plate a high-quality source of protein at every meal.
 This ensures you eat enough throughout the day to meet your needs and prevents you from overeating carbs and junk foods.

 It’s best to eat small amounts of protein throughout the day instead of a very large serving only once or twice.
-This gives your body the right amount of protein it needs at any given time, since only so much can be utilized at once (the rest will be stored as fat or eliminated).
+This gives your body the right amount of protein it needs at any given time, since only so much can be utilized at once.
+(The rest is stored as fat or eliminated.)

 Because your body cannot store protein, eating it throughout the day is the surest way to balance your blood sugar levels, ward off hunger and support your metabolism.
 This is especially important around the time of exercise when protein-rich pre-workout snacks can go a long way.

 The general rule that I like to follow for consuming protein is eating 50 percent of your body weight in grams of protein per day.
 Like I said, that means if you weigh 160 pounds, you should be consuming about 80 grams per day.

 If you’re looking to burn fat on a high-protein diet, then you’ll want to consume even more protein, about 70 percent of your body weight.
 For people weighing 160 pounds, multiply 160 by 0.7, which gives you 112, so consume close to 100 to 115 grams of protein every day to burn fat more easily.